-Surprisingly, it’s organization that usually makes or breaks students’ level of success in school, because it’s one of those “cornerstone” habits that impacts almost ever other area in their academic lives.
+Surprisingly, it’s organization that usually makes or breaks students’ level of success in school because it’s one of those “cornerstone” habits that impacts almost every other area in their academic lives.

 So whether your child is: